Kong/docs.konghq.com/app/_hub/reedelk/reedelk-transformer/index.md

 ### Hello World Example

-This example uses a pre-packaged `kong-reedelk` Docker image with Kong and the `reedelk-transformer` plugin already installed.
+This example uses a prepackaged `kong-reedelk` Docker image with Kong and the `reedelk-transformer` plugin already installed.
 You can find the `kong-reedelk` Docker images on
 [Docker Hub](https://hub.docker.com/repository/docker/reedelk/kong-reedelk-transformer-plugin).